How to Plan a Waterfall Wedding

 Step #2: Get Your Permits

-A ton of waterfalls are located in state parks, which usually require permits for weddings or elopements.
+A ton of waterfalls are located in state or national parks, which usually require permits for weddings or elopements.
 Permits are super easy to obtain and help our state and national parks remain open.
 As soon as you choose your waterfall location, definitely obtain a permit for your wedding (if needed).
+You can do this by a simple Google search, or by asking your photographer.

 Step #3: Finalize the Details